-- A Relevant Intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see note 4 for the definition of "Relevant Intermediary"). - For investors who have used their CPF monies to buy Food Empire Holdings Limited's shares, this Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - 3.
+- A Relevant Intermediary may appoint more than two proxies to attend, speak and vote at the Annual General meeting (please see note 4 for the definition of "Relevant Intermediary"). - For investors who have used their CPF monies to buy Food Empire Holdings Limited's shares, this Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - 3.
 This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them.